melaniehuang/creative-coding-studio/course-material/week-04.md

 ## Poster Design
 ### Background
-For our background we're going to draw randomised wonky quadralaterals with a stroke and no fill.
-We're going to layer those quads and increase the amount of them as we go down the page.
-Let's just start, we'll start to see this emerge.
+For our background we're going to draw randomised wonky quadrilaterals with a stroke and no fill.
+We're going to layer those quads and increase the amount of them as we go down the canvas.
+Let's just start and see what emerges.

 I want a portrait orientated poster at 595 x 860px with a black background.